smacker/standup-rs/README.md

 # Standup-rs

-Generate a report for morning standup using Github events.
+Generate a report for morning standup using GitHub and Google Calendar APIs.

 ## Features

-- Supported events:
+- Supported GitHub events:
     - PRs: opened, merged, reviewed
     - Issues: opened, commented (optional, disable by default)
+- Support for accepted events in Google Calendar (optional)
 - Shortcuts for --since flag
 - Copy-paste-able output for Slack
-- Private repos are covered
+- Private repos are analyzed as well
+- Simple step-by-step setup

 ## Install